Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 1. Employees play a vital role in maintaining cybersecurity.
 Training and awareness programs help educate staff about best practices, threats and tactics to look out for, and proper handling of sensitive information.

-2. Organizations can develop weekly newsletters and offer training sessions, as well as Q&As to keep employees updated.
+2. Organizations can develop weekly newsletters and offer training sessions and Q&As to keep employees updated.

 9. Vendor and Third-Party Risk Management:

 1. Cyber risk management includes more than managing organizations.
 Proper cyber risk management includes regular assessments of third-party vendors and partners to protect the organization and all related entities equally.
-It's vital to assess these entities' cybersecurity posture to ensure that their practices align with the organization's security standards.
+Assessing these entities' cybersecurity posture is vital to ensure their practices align with the organization's security standards.

 2. Failure to consider the cyber risk posture of third-party organizations can lead to a domino effect if a cyber attack targets vendors or partners.